nova-model/nova-tutorial/episodes/06-Advanced-Data-Modeling.md

 InputField(v_model="settings.port")
 ```

-Notice how you don't need to pass any attributes to `InputField` other than `v_model`.
+Notice how you don\'t need to pass any attributes to `InputField` other than `v_model`.
 The `InputField` automatically retrieves the `title` and attempts to retrieve other information.

 The InputField performs automatic validation for this field.
 If you enter an invalid port number into the InputField, the InputField will change state to invalid and the label will turn red.

-In that fashion, the `InputField` seamlessly pulls information from your code's data model and displays errors to the user.
+In that fashion, the `InputField` seamlessly pulls information from your code\'s data model and displays errors to the user.